NexusMutual/docs/docs/overview/claims-history/euler.md

 The claims included proof of loss, which showed the affected addresses where the members suffered a loss.
 Each approved claim also requested a claim payment that reflected their actual loss amount.

-You can review the transactions related to each claim in the [Euler Finance Claims Tracker](https://docs.google.com/spreadsheets/d/1ewvu_PhqqUqdOtsVYkU2_2PusdjAurrWeDKyZNECyFA/edit?usp=sharing) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).
+You can review a summary of each claim in the [Nexus Mutual Claims History database](https://nexusmutualdao.io/claims-history) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).

 | Approved claims                                                                 |                                                                                 |                                                                                 |
 |---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|